data-gymnasia/courses/content/bayesian-inference-and-graphical-models/content.md

 ---
 > id: gmm-intuition-solution

-*Solution*.
-We identify the two clusters visually, and we associate each point with one of the clusters or the other.
+*Solution.* We identify the two clusters visually, and we associate each point with one of the clusters or the other.
 Then we estimate means and covariances of the sample means and covariances for the two clusters, and we estimate the $\alpha$'s as the proportions of points belonging to each cluster.

 In the next section (on Expectation-Maximization), we'll talk about how to do this in a way that doesn't require a human to hand-pick the $Z$ value for each point.